Takaputahi / Rawea to Motu, IV (P)

 Graham Egarr

-Here's the link to taking on the Takaputahi: http://rivers.org.nz/article/taking-on-the-takaputahi.
+Here's the link to taking on the Takaputahi: https://rivers.org.nz/article/taking-on-the-takaputahi.